jjangga0214/node-configs/packages/eslint-config/README.md

 pnpm add --save-dev @jjangga0214/eslint-config
 ```

-And make sure `peerDependencies` is satisfied.
+And make sure `peerDependencies` are satisfied.

 ```sh
 # This does not install them all.
 This just show them on terminal.